 Training School leaders: Sílvia Castro, Giovanna Aronne, Marta Galloni and Boštjan Surina

-The course will introduce fundamental concepts of flower design and function, from advertisement and reward production to pollen and stigma biology, mating strategies and pollen dispersal, as well as pollination ecology, including the concept of pollination syndromes, plant-pollinator interactions and consequences of variable pollinator behaviour and effectiveness.
-A particular focus will be given to impacts of flower biology and pollination ecology for plant conservation.
+The course introduced fundamental concepts of flower design and function, from advertisement and reward production to pollen and stigma biology, mating strategies and pollen dispersal, as well as pollination ecology, including the concept of pollination syndromes, plant-pollinator interactions and consequences of variable pollinator behaviour and effectiveness.
+A particular focus was given to impacts of flower biology and pollination ecology for plant conservation.

 This course is the first of two modules and will focus on concepts and practices.
-This first module will be held online and is designed for PhD students and Early Career Researchers, interested in flower biology and pollination tools, enabling them to start applying routine protocols in plant conservation and explore its usefulness to explain reproductive problems in threatened plants.
+This first module was held online and was designed for PhD students and Early Career Researchers, interested in flower biology and pollination tools, enabling them to start applying routine protocols in plant conservation and explore its usefulness to explain reproductive problems in threatened plants.